 - ATM withdrawals

-As with anything loan related, you want to be especially diligent when it comes to prepaid debit card loans.
-Make sure you are fully familiar with any hidden service charges and don’t rush into anything.
+As with anything loan related, though, you want to be especially diligent when it comes to prepaid debit card loans.
+Make sure you’re fully familiar with any hidden service charges and don’t rush into anything.

 There are a couple of ways you can add money to your prepaid debit card.
 You can add funds via direct deposit from a checking or savings account as well as another prepaid debit card.
 There are also times when a retailer can add funds straight from the register once you’ve made a purchase.
 In some cases, you might be able to add funds via purchasable “reload packs” from prepaid debit card issuers.

 While adding money to your prepaid card is simple, transferring money from your card to your checking account can get tricky.
-Most prepaid cards charge a fee for that service.
-Setting up a direct deposit or transferring money from one checking account to another will more than likely provide you with the least amount of headaches.
+Most prepaid cards charge a fee for that service, and doing so can essentially void the benefits associated with prepaid cards.